 - 4x the capacity of DRAM

-While the regression from promised performance is disappointing, the technology still does present enticing possiblities for I/O improvements by removing the bottlenecks present in most architectures.
+While the regression from the promised performance is disappointing, the technology still does present enticing possibilities for I/O improvements by removing the bottlenecks present in most architectures.

 Cross Point Memory Structure

-The density of XPoint is about 4x higher because transistors are not necessary for individual data cells, freeing up quite a bit of space in the grid.
+The density of XPoint is about 4x higher because transistors are not necessary for individual data cells.
+This frees up quite a bit of space in the grid.